Flock Safety: False arrests and detentions

+Use by ICE

-In May 2025, it was reported by 404 Media that Flock data had been queried for use in immigration enforcement.
-According to the company, a pilot program of investigation with Customs and Border Protection and Homeland Security Investigations was initiated to help combat human trafficking and fentanyl distribution.
+In 2025, it was reported that Flock data had been queried for use in immigration enforcement.
+A pilot program of investigation with Customs and Border Protection and Homeland Security Investigations was initiated to help combat human trafficking and fentanyl distribution.
 Flock halted the program in August because of "confusion and concerns" about the purpose of the investigations.

-In August 2025, 19 Flock Safety cameras in Evanston, Illinois, were deactivated and slated for termination after a conclusion that Flock violated state privacy laws regarding the sharing of Illinois data with federal immigration agents.
-By early September, most of cameras were removed, but were reportedly reinstalled again in locations near to the original ones, despite an absence of authorization from the city.
+Local governments shared the data by either blindly approving the inquiries or unknowingly signing onto the national sharing option.
+Langley falsely stated that Flock did not have federal contracts.